seanmorris/pixel-physics/README.md

 Gives Sonic a boosted air dash (Press <kbd>L1</kbd>/<kbd>R1</kbd> after leaving the ground).

-Press R🠊 to use a stored water shield.
+Press R🠊 to use a stored fire shield.

 ### Electric Shield

 Gives Sonic a triple air jump (Press 🅐/✕ after leaving the ground).

-Press R🠈 to use a stored water shield.
+Press R🠈 to use a stored electric shield.

 ### Insta Shield